Energy Corridor Basics

 What Is an Energy Corridor?

-For purposes of preparing the West-wide Energy Corridor Programmatic EIS, an energy corridor is defined as a parcel of land (often linear in character) that has been identified through the land use planning process as being a preferred location for existing and future utility rights-of-way, and that is suitable to accommodate one or more rights-of-way which are similar, identical or compatible.
+In the context of the west-wide energy corridors, an energy corridor is defined as a parcel of land (often linear in character) that has been identified through the land use planning process as being a preferred location for existing and future utility rights-of-way, and that is suitable to accommodate one or more rights-of-way which are similar, identical or compatible.
+Also see FLPMA, Section 503.

 What Are the Components of an Energy Corridor?